jialuechen/pytca/README.md

 ## Features

-- Load and process tick-level data for stocks and forex
+- Support tick-level data processing and analytics for stocks and forex
-- Perform various analyses including slippage, market impact, and timing cost
-- Calculate key metrics such as VWAP and implementation shortfall
+- Perform various analyses including slippage, market impact, and timing cost and Calculate key metrics such as VWAP and implementation shortfall
 - Generate visualizations and reports
-- RESTful API for integration with other systems
+- Enable RESTful API for integration with other systems
-- Support for Excel and KDB data sources
+- Support for Excel and KDB+ as well as well as other RDBMS data sources

 ## Installation